-Any of the basic fill formats, PaintSolid, PaintLinearGradient, or PaintRadialGradient, can be used as the child paint table.
-This is illustrated in figure 5.27: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
+Any of the basic fill formats (PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, PaintVarSweepGradient) can be used as the child paint table.
+This is illustrated in figure 5.33: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
 The combination is used to represent a triangle filled with the linear gradient.